-The following table presents the movement in level 3 assets and liabilities for the financial period ended 31 December 2021:
+The following table presents the movement in Level 3 assets and liabilities for the financial year/period ended 31 December 2021 and 31 December 2020:

+31 December 2020

+and the second of the second o 31 December 2021 (unaudited)

+\$'000.

+Financial assets at fair value through profit or loss:

+Opening balance - -

+Purchases 88,652 -

-31 December 2021 \$'000 Financial assets at fair value through profit or loss: Purchases 1,547 Total gains/(losses) recognised in profit or loss - Other Net changes in fair value on financial assets at fair value through profit or loss (81) Closing Balance 1,466
+Total gains/(losses) recognised in profit or loss

+- Other net changes in fair value on financial assets at fair value through

+profit or loss (5,377)

+Closing balance 83,275 •

 For fair value measurements categorised within Level 3 of the fair value hierarchy, an entity shall provide quantitative information about the significant unobservable inputs used in the fair value measurement.
-However as the entity used prices from recent investment transactions to fair value the asset, it is not required to create quantitative information to comply with this disclosure requirement as quantitative unobservable inputs were not developed by the entity when measuring fair value.
+A sensitivity analysis is considered not to be representative of the total effect on the Entity's net assets as quantitative unobservable inputs were not developed by the Entity when measuring fair value, and therefore has not been presented.